Robert Cecil Palmer Secondary School

 Robert Cecil Palmer Secondary School, (commonly, R.C.
-Palmer Secondary School, RCPSS, RCP, and Palmer Secondary School) is a public, co-educational secondary school situated in Richmond, British Columbia, Canada which educates students in grades 8-12.
-Palmer Secondary School is one of the many schools under the Richmond School District.
+Palmer Secondary School, RCPSS, RCP, and Palmer Secondary School) is a public, co-educational secondary school situated in Richmond, British Columbia, Canada which educates students in grades 8–12.
+Palmer Secondary School is part of the Richmond School District.
 It is the only school in Richmond to offer the Pre-AP Incentive Program, the ACE-IT plumbing program and, previously, the Palmer Hockey Academy.
 The Richmond Virtual School is also hosted in the Palmer building.

 History

 Robert C. Palmer Junior High School first opened in September 1959 with an enrollment of 769.
 This school is named after Robert Cecil Palmer, a Richmond resident and magistrate in the provincial court for 22 years.
 The school suffered a terrible fire on April 10, 1976.
 The school underwent two renovations in 1978 to recover from the fire.
 In 1996, the Richmond School District converted all senior (Grade 11 and 12 only) and junior (Grade 9 and 10 only) high schools to full spectrum grade 8 to 12 schools.
 Palmer officially reopened in May 2000 as a full grade 8 to 12 secondary school.